Ohio Beach Towns

 This town’s rich nautical history is reflected in its vibrant downtown and inviting Main Street Beach.

-Long known as a “city of sea captains,” this lakeshore town that straddles the border of Lorain and Erie counties has grown up around its namesake river, which snakes through the community.
+Long known as a “village of lake captains,” this lakeshore town that straddles the border of Lorain and Erie counties has grown up around its namesake river, which snakes through the community.
 It provides a connection to Lake Erie, with canals running right up to the backyards of many of the homes here.

 These days, the town, which was incorporated as a village in 1837, is a family-friendly beach community known for its historic downtown and slow-paced atmosphere.